 MAIN BENEFITS: Promotes skin cell turnover, improves skin tone, helps unclog pores, helps thicken the dermis to slow down the formation of wrinkles.

-WHO SHOULD USE IT: Because retinyl palmitate is the least irritating of all four retinoids (more on that in a minute), it's a great option for almost all skin types and anyone who want to keep their pores clear and skin youthful, says Solomon.
-It does still have to the potential to be somewhat irritating for those with extremely sensitive skin, however.
+WHO SHOULD USE IT: Because retinyl palmitate is the least irritating of all four retinoids (more on that in a minute), it's a great option for almost all skin types and anyone who wants to keep their pores clear and skin youthful, says Solomon.
+It does still have the potential to be somewhat irritating for those with extremely sensitive skin, however.